Crimson Education Uses Data to Match MentorsBy Dasmer Singh

 Crimson’s immersive platform remotely trains students for IB, A-Levels, standardized testing, extracurricular development, and leadership mentoring.
 Mentors match to students based on the student’s background and results from psychometric tests given during the Crimson application.
 Students usually start with Crimson at the age of 15 and stay on for mentorship for two to four years.
 The company’s competitive advantage is its matching algorithm and private dataset on admissions performance of the 20,000 Crimson alumni.
 To date, there are no sizeable competitors to Crimson besides localized individual tutors and programs like Kaplan and Princeton Review, neither of which have capabilities comparable to the Crimson’s intel and vast mentor network.

-A Crimson package costs $5,000 to $10,000, depending on a student’s background, duration of Crimson study, and geography.
+A Crimson package starts at $5,000.
+The price depends on a student’s background, duration of Crimson study, and geography.
 Beaton, who grew up without many financial resources, sought to focus on leveling, rather than unwinding, the playing field.
 To this end, Crimson has an extensive financial aid process where students can apply for pro-bono or subsidized fees if their family income cannot afford the full tuition.

 The Future of Crimson